steve71/RasPiBrew/README.md

 The language for the server side software is Python for rapid development.
 The web server/framework is web.py.
 Multiple processes connected with pipes to communicate between them are used.
 For instance, one process can only get the temperature while another turns a heating element on and off.
 A third parent temp control process can control the heating process with information from the temp process and relay the information back to the web server.

 On the client side jQuery and various plugins can be used to display data such as line charts and gauges.
+Mouse overs on the temperature plot will show the time and temp for the individual points.
 It is currently working in a Firefox Browser.

 jQuery and two jQuery plugins (jsGauge and FLot) are used in the client:
 [http://jquery.com](http://jquery.com "jQuery")
 [http://code.google.com/p/jsgauge/](http://code.google.com/p/jsgauge/ "jsgauge")
 [http://code.google.com/p/flot/](http://code.google.com/p/flot/ "flot")